Prince Albert of Saxe-Coburg and Gotha: Illness and death

-Also in November 1861, the Trent Affair—the forcible removal of Confederate envoys from a British ship, the RMS Trent, by Union forces during the American Civil War—threatened war between the United States and Britain.
+Also in November 1861, the Trent Affair – the forcible removal of Confederate envoys from a British ship, the RMS Trent, by Union forces during the American Civil War – threatened war between the United States and Britain.
 The British government prepared an ultimatum and readied a military response.
 Albert was gravely ill but intervened to defuse the crisis.
 In a few hours, he revised the British demands in a manner that allowed the Lincoln administration to surrender the Confederate commissioners who had been seized from the Trent and to issue a public apology to London without losing face.
 The key idea, based on a suggestion from The Times, was to give Washington the opportunity to deny that it had officially authorised the seizure and thereby to apologise for the captain's mistake.

-On 9 December, one of Albert's doctors, William Jenner, diagnosed him with typhoid fever.
-Albert died at 10:50 pm on 14 December 1861 in the Blue Room at Windsor Castle, in the presence of the Queen and five of their nine children.
+On 9 December, one of Albert's physicians, William Jenner, diagnosed him with typhoid fever.
+Albert died in the Blue Room at Windsor Castle at 10:50 pm on 14 December 1861, in the presence of Victoria and five of their nine children.
 (Note: The children present were Edward, Alice, Louise, Helena and Arthur.
 Victoria was in Germany, Leopold in France and Alfred at sea.
-Beatrice, the youngest, remained outside of the room.)
-He was 42 years old.
-The contemporary diagnosis was typhoid fever, but modern writers have pointed out that Albert's ongoing stomach pain, which left him ill for at least two years before his death, may indicate that a chronic disease such as Crohn's disease, kidney failure or abdominal cancer was the cause of death.
+Beatrice, the youngest, remained outside the room.)
+He was 42.
+Although the contemporary diagnosis was typhoid fever, modern writers have noted that Albert's persistent stomach pain, which had troubled him for at least two years before his death, may suggest that a chronic condition such as Crohn's disease, kidney failure, or abdominal cancer was the cause of death.